apitoolkit/apitoolkit-landing/docs/sdks/golang/fiber/index.md

 go get github.com/apitoolkit/apitoolkit-go
 ```

-Then add `github.com/apitoolkit/apitoolkit-go` to the list of dependencies like so:
+Then add `github.com/apitoolkit/apitoolkit-go` to the list of imports like so:

 ```go
 package main